nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-10/README.md

 > ##### Cookies
 >
 > A cookie is common term in web applications and web browsing.
 In essence, a cookie is just some data stored in a file.
 When a client (such as a web browser) makes a request, the server loads in data from the client's cookie.
-For more details about cookies and how they work, check out [this great explanatory video](https://www.youtube.com/watch?v=I01XMRo2ESg)
+For more details about cookies and how they work, check out [this explanatory video](https://www.youtube.com/watch?v=I01XMRo2ESg)

 The session id doesn't actually save any user data, it's instead something that the server can interpret to find the correctly authenticated user.